 All courses in this special post-baccalaureate program have been developed by OSU's faculty in the School of Electrical Engineering and Computer Science.
 The courses have been designed to meet the needs of industry for computer science professionals trained in areas such as software engineering, mobile and web development, and databases.

-- Track plans include 1-year, 1.5-year, 2-year, 3-year or 4-year track options.
+- Sample track plans include 1-year, 2-year, 3-year or 4-year options.
 Applications for the one-year track are accepted in Fall, Winter and Spring terms only.
 Students work with an advisor about their track plan after they are admitted.

 - Students will take 60 credits of computer science courses in order to graduate.
 No general education courses are required.